Camberwell Beauty

 In mainland Europe adults can emerges from hibernation quite early but females are not receptive till buds burst on their foodplant.
 They lay clusters of eggs on the twigs of their favoured willow species, usually in March or April.
 The adults may be seen nectaring on sallow blossoms; e.g. pussy willows.
 It is thought that butterflies fresh from hibernation do not migrate and hence the assumption is that spring sightings in the British Isles are of individuals which arrived the previous year and successfully hibernated in this country.

 Larvae feed together protected by a silken web, but then disperse long distances after about 50 days.
-After a period on the wing adults go into hibernation using a wide range of hiding places, from tree hollows to drainage pipes and garden sheds.
+After a period on the wing adults go into hibernation using a wide range of hiding places, from tree hollows to garden sheds.
 As with all our hibernating butterflies, disturbance or a warm spell in winter may cause an early emergence and, as a result, the butterfly can be seen in any month of the year, even in the British Isles.

 Aberrations